-- Need bigger CPU firepower to produce larger scores or music.
+- Need more CPU firepower to produce larger scores or music.

 - On a budget, and don’t mind losing out on mobility.

-- Want to go all-in into a music producing career.
+- Want to go all-out into a music-producing career.

 Few music production computers to give you an idea.

-- PC Audio Labs – You’re probably better off building your own music production PC.
-But if you need experts to handle it for you, PC Audio Labs makes pretty good computers for music production.
+- PC Audio Labs – Rather than buying off-the-shelf PCs, you’re probably better off with a custom-made PC that is made for music production.
+The experts over at PC Audio Labs makes pretty good computers for music production.

 Read More: Top 10 Best Laptops for Music Production

-Your DAW is the software that you use for recording, editing, mixing and generally to produce music.
+Your DAW is the software that you use for recording, editing, mixing, and producing music.

-If you own a Mac computer, it already comes with a basic DAW, Garageband.
-You can then upgrade to the full version called Logic Pro X, available on the Apple store for $199 – which honestly, is one of the most complete DAW, widely used by music producers.
+If you own a Mac computer, it already comes with a free DAW, Garageband.
+You can then upgrade to the full version called Logic Pro X, available on the Apple store for $199 – which honestly, is one of the most complete DAW in the market – widely used by music producers.